flackjap/ngrx-domains/README.md

 │   │   ├── index.ts
 │   │   ├── layout.ts
 ```
-Some roles acts as classic modules with `index.ts` (reducers)
+Some roles act as classic modules with `index.ts` (reducers)
-some acts as containers where each internal file is a module (actions, effects)
+Some act as containers where each internal file is a module (actions, effects)

 ##### pros:
-**Easy access:** This structure allows easy access when importing from other location in our app.
+**Easy access:** This structure allows easy access when importing from other locations in our app.

 ##### cons:
-**Does not scale:** When adding or changing features some groups of objects tend to change together
+**Does not scale:** When adding or changing features to some groups of objects, we tend to change them together
-for example, when we change the `reducers/book.ts` we will probably change `actions/book.ts` and `effects/books.ts`.
+For example, when we change the `reducers/book.ts` we will probably change `actions/book.ts` and `effects/books.ts`.

 ## Enter `domains`
 A Domain is a namespaced encapsulated feature that you can access easily from anywhere in your app without directly referencing it.

 Each **Domain** is a redux logic unit that is responsible for:
   - publish itself in the registry
-  - publish it's type information
+  - publish its type information
   - publish interaction methods (Actions)
   - manage all logic of the domain (reducers)
   - publish domain queries (optional)
   - publish domain models (optional)

-> A Domain can also encapsulate it own `@Effect` services, they can be created outside of the domain.
+> A Domain can also encapsulate its own `@Effect` services, they can be created outside of the domain.
-  Since importing domain objects is easy they can live outside the domain.
+  Since importing domain objects is easy they can live outside of the domain.
-  That's a choice of preference, `@Effect` has domain logic so it should be inside but its also an `@Injectable`...
+  That's a choice of preference, `@Effect` has domain logic so it should be inside but it's also an `@Injectable`...

 A Domain is like a plugin, it attaches itself to the registry.
 The registry does not know about the plugin/domain.